-Carl Sagan once said, "Science is a way of thinking much more than it is a body of knowledge.".
-Studying science at Waipapa Taumata Rau, University of Auckland will give you both disciplinary knowledge and that "way of thinking".
+Carl Sagan once said, "Science is a way of thinking much more than it is a body of knowledge."
+Studying Science at Waipapa Taumata Rau | University of Auckland will give you both disciplinary knowledge and that "way of thinking".
 Together these will allow you to pursue a career in your chosen discipline and provide you with the means to understand and address the challenges confronting society - and science - in the 21st century.
-We have seen science take centre stage over the last 3 years in addressing COVID, but this is only one of many challenges where science can fundamentally help society.

-At the Waipapa Taumata Rau, University of Auckland, we cover a comprehensive range of disciplines in the courses we offer.
-At the Faculty of Science we're excited to offer two undergraduate programmes, and a diverse range of subject areas.
+We have seen science take centre stage over the last 4 years in addressing COVID and the threats of climate change, but these are only two of many challenges where science is fundamentally helping society.
+At Waipapa Taumata Rau | University of Auckland we cover a comprehensive range of disciplines in the courses we offer - we're excited to offer two undergraduate Science programmes, in a diverse range of subjects.